|

 UnUsed.....inquire

-partial History for post-RVN era patch
+partial History for post-RVN era "HOOKERS" patch

-This Hookers patch was worn by a Reserve CH-47 Chinook unit, post-Vietnam.
+This Hookers patch design was worn by a Reserve CH-47 Chinook unit, post-Vietnam.
 This is the First Design and was worn when it was a Transportation Company and an Aviation Company.
 This design was changed in the late-1980s when the Regimental system came-in.
 The Unit still call themselves the "Hook-ers".

 - - - -